 Click on the 'More Details' button on any row in the table to view further information about the project including the Exemption determination document.
 Use the scroll bars to move down the table.

-Laura Lynch, Environmental Planner
+Don Lewis, Environmental Planner

 SF Planning Department